DanielBugelnig/cf_positioning_systems/README.md

 # crazyflies-positioning
-## Commissioning and testing of localization-systems for mini-drones
+## Commissioning and testing of localization systems for mini-drones

-This project aims to set up and using crazyflie with the loco positioning system to enable autonomous flight.
+This project aims to set up and use Crazyflie with the loco positioning system to enable autonomous flight.
-Furthermore, the precious and accuracy will be compared with the optitrack motion capturing positioning system.
+Furthermore, the preciseness and accuracy will be compared with the optitrack motion-capturing positioning system.

 # Set up the crazyflie
 https://www.bitcraze.io/documentation/tutorials/getting-started-with-loco-positioning-system/